An article without an image is like a book without a cover.

 The best way to increase your organic rankings on search engines is to make sure your site ranks higher in the search engines, and image search is one of the best practices to achieve this.

 Optimizing your site for image search is one of the best ways to increase your organic rankings with search engines.
-Follow the beginner-friendly steps suggested here to easily optimize images.
+Follow the beginner-friendly steps suggested here to optimize images easily.

 If you have any thoughts, please drop them in the comment box!